akamai/AkamaiOPEN-edgegrid-ruby/README.md

 # EdgeGrid for Ruby

-This library implements an Authentication handler for HTTP requests using the [Akamai EdgeGrid Authentication](https://techdocs.akamai.com/developer/docs/set-up-authentication-credentials) scheme for the ruby [net/http](http://www.ruby-doc.org/stdlib-1.9.3/libdoc/net/http/rdoc/Net/HTTP.html) library.
+This library implements an Authentication handler for HTTP requests using the [Akamai EdgeGrid Authentication](https://techdocs.akamai.com/developer/docs/set-up-authentication-credentials) scheme for the Ruby [Net/Http](http://www.ruby-doc.org/stdlib-1.9.3/libdoc/net/http/rdoc/Net/HTTP.html) library.

 ## Install

-This library requires ruby v1.9 or later.
+This library requires Ruby v1.9 or later.
 To easily install we recommend using [rbenv](https://github.com/sstephenson/rbenv), [rubygems](http://rubygems.org/), and [bundler](http://bundler.io/).

 * Install from rubygems.